htdbui/SQL4DS/Chapter4.md

 <p class="calibre8"><span class="figurelabel"><a href="#calibre_link-16" id="calibre_link-15" role="doc-backlink" class="calibre6">Figure 4.8</a></span></p>
 </figcaption>
 </figure>
-<p class="calibre8">If the categories aren't necessarily in any kind of rank order, like our vendor type categories, we might use a method called “one-hot encoding.”
-This helps us avoid inadvertently indicating a sort order when none exists.
+<p class="calibre8">If the categories aren't necessarily in any kind of rank order, like our vendor type categories, we might use a method called ï¿½one-hot encoding.ï¿½ This helps us avoid inadvertently indicating a sort order when none exists.
 One-hot encoding means that we create a new column representing each category, assigning it a binary value of 1 if a row falls into that category, and a 0 otherwise.
-These columns are sometimes called “dummy variables.”
-The following CASE statement one-hot encodes our vendor type categories, and the results are demonstrated in <a href="#calibre_link-17" id="calibre_link-18" class="calibre6">Figure 4.9</a>:</p>
+These columns are sometimes called ï¿½dummy variables.ï¿½ The following CASE statement one-hot encodes our vendor type categories, and the results are demonstrated in <a href="#calibre_link-17" id="calibre_link-18" class="calibre6">Figure 4.9</a>:</p>
 <pre id="calibre_link-70" class="calibre15">
 <code class="calibre16">SELECT </code>